 About Chiara Maddocks

-Chiara welcomes instructions in disciplinary and regulatory work, and has appeared before various professional bodies such as the The British Cycling Federation and the Traffic Commissioners Office.
+Chiara welcomes instructions in disciplinary and regulatory work, and has appeared on behalf of interested parties and companies before various professional bodies such as the British Cycling Federation and the Traffic Commissioners Office.

 Criminal Bar Association